Answers listed below are subject to change. If your question is not listed, please contact us at firstname.lastname@example.org with your inquiry

 The Thresher receives an annual budget from blanket tax, which is a mandatory fee every undergraduate Rice student pays to gain access to campus-wide events and services like the Thresher.
 Blanket tax money is used to print our paper and maintain staff operations.
 We supplement this budget with advertising revenue which is used to pay our staffers.

 The administration does not dictate any of the Thresher’s content.
-We have a staff advisor, Kelley Lash, but Kelley does not read any content before it is published.

 The Thresher reserves the right to reject advertisements on the basis of hate speech.
 Otherwise, the Thresher runs most submitted advertisements.
 Political advertisements are denoted with disclaimers, as is sponsored content.
 All advertisements are paid for before publication.